PAVictimsHelp.org

 Closed School Discharge

 Information from Federal Student Aid, an office of the U.S. Department of Education, about Closed School Discharges of your federal student loan.
 If your school closes while you’re enrolled or soon after you withdraw, you may be eligible for discharge of your federal student loan.
+Loan discharge is the removal of your obligation to repay your loan under certain circumstances.

 COMPASS is an online tool for Pennsylvanians to apply for many health and human service programs and manage benefit information, including SNAP, TANF, Medicaid, LIHEAP and other social service programs.